hafizcode02/hafizcode02/README.md

 [![Telegram](https://img.shields.io/badge/--telegram?label=Telegram&logo=Telegram&style=social)](https://t.me/hafizcode02/)
 [![LinkedIn](https://img.shields.io/badge/--linkedin?label=LinkedIn&logo=LinkedIn&style=social)](https://www.linkedin.com/in/hafiz-caniago/)

 Welcome to my GitHub profile!
-I’m a developer who loves building impactful solutions, especially in backend development.
-Lately, I’ve been expanding my skills into full-stack development with modern web technologies.
+I’m a developer passionate about building impactful solutions, especially in backend development.
+Recently, I’ve been expanding my skills into full-stack development with modern web technologies.
 I'm also starting to explore AI, learning about machine learning, deep learning, and LLMs to understand how to build AI-powered applications.

 Feel free to explore my repositories and reach out if you have any questions or collaboration ideas!
-Nice to meet you guys, let's learn or build something useful together.
+Nice to meet you guys, let's learn or build something useful together. 🤗

 ### 📋 Current Activity
 - 🎓 I'm Final year of Informatics Engineering Student.